chasemolenaar/noda/README.md

 RANK POLYMORPHISM

 ## Core Ideas
-Noda is a supercharged Numpy/Pandas/PyTorch hybrid, with synactic inspirations everywhere.
+Noda is a supercharged Numpy/Pandas/PyTorch hybrid, with synactic inspirations across the programming language landscape.
 We target a Python audience, sharing many ideas and constructs.
 Here's how it compares to Python:

 #### Similarites To Python
 1. Indices start at 0